 All the current literature in FQI considers only a single RL task.
+In addition, recent federated RL work \citep{yang2023federated, zheng2024federated} focused on multi-agent cooperation rather than cross-task knowledge transfer.
 Quite differently, the present paper considers the assistance of multiple RL source tasks to a target task with rigorous formulation, estimation algorithm, and theoretical guarantees.
-The iterative nature of FQI, together with semi-parametric function approximation and penalization, brings new challenges to the problem.
-In the trivial case where the source tasks are empty, the statistical rate of our proposed algorithm (Algorithm \ref{algo:fitted-q-transfer}) recovers the statistical convergence rate of non-parametric estimation on a single RL task.
-When the source sample size is larger than the target sample size, i.e., $n_{\calK} \gtrsim n_0$, the statistical rate becomes sharper as long as the task discrepancy satisfies a mild condition.
-Therefore, for a fixed target task, our proposed algorithm achieves improvement by transferring as long as the source tasks are sufficiently similar to the target task and the source sample size is sufficiently large compared to the target sample size.
+The iterative nature of FQI, together with semi-parametric function approximation and penalization, brings new challenges.